-First-century authors generally wrote anonymously, as I said, so you may ask, “Okay, Mr. Smarty Pants, if the gospel writers were so modest, why did they put their names in the titles of their gospels?”
+First-century authors generally wrote anonymously, out of modesty, so you may ask, “Okay, Mr. Smarty Pants, if the gospel writers were so modest, why did they put their names in the titles of their gospels?”
 The answer is that they didn’t.
 Authors didn’t give their books titles back then, so we can’t prove authorship just from the title.
 The ancient church referred to the gospels by the names of the people who were either the author or the source of information, so far as they knew.
 The title “Gospel According to Matthew,” for example, could mean that Matthew wrote it, that Matthew had a ghostwriter, or that someone based it on material from Matthew.

 The Gospel According to Matthew